 Today’s Reading: James 2:21-26 and 5:10-11

-I love mornings when I can just rest in God’s presence, trusting in Him and waiting on Him.
-I love to study His word and let the faith of others build my faith.
+I love the passages God brought me to this morning as I rested in His presence!
 In his letter, James uses the faith of three individuals to show us how faith, actions and relationship work together.
 First, he brings our focus on Abraham.

 How foolish!
 Can’t you see that faith without good deeds is useless?
 Don’t you remember that our ancestor Abraham was shown to be right with God by his actions when he offered his son Isaac on the altar?
 You see, his faith and his actions worked together.
 His actions made his faith complete.
 And so it happened just as the Scriptures say: “Abraham believed God, and God counted him as righteous because of his faith.”
 He was even called the friend of God.
 So you see, we are shown to be right with God by what we do, not by faith alone. – James 2:20-24